React Media: Sing It!

 Sing It! is a musical situation comedy streaming television series created by the Fine Brothers.
 It is executive produced by Benny Fine, Rafi Fine, Max Benator, Todd Lieberman, David Hoberman, Laurie Zaks, Barry Safchik, and Michael Platt, and produced by Mandeville Films, Potvin Sucks Productions, and Fine Brothers Entertainment.
 The pilot premiered on April 21, 2016, during the Tribeca Film Festival.
-The show premiered on May 25, 2016, on YouTube Red, a paid service of streaming original series and films, similar to Netflix.
+The show premiered on May 25, 2016, on YouTube Red, a paid service of streaming original series and films.
 It stars Mircea Monroe, Mark Sullivan, Debby Ryan, Preston Jones, Alex Désert, Todrick Hall, Missi Pyle and Ace Young.
 On December 3, 2017, creator Benny Fine confirmed on his Twitter account the series would not return for a second season.

 Other YouTube series

 Spoilers

 FBE had a popular series where they spoil a variety of topics ranging from books to films to video games.
 The first episode of their Spoiler series, 100 Movie Spoilers in 5 Minutes – (Movie Endings Ruined) was uploaded on YouTube on November 11, 2008.
-With over 2.7 million video views as of July 28, 2014, the episode is also the most popular of the series.
 FBE also uploaded a video containing spoilers of the first seven Harry Potter films in roughly seven minutes on July 13, 2011.
 In six minutes, FBE spoiled 47 years of the popular series, Doctor Who, and released subsequent sequels to prepare for the premieres of series eight and nine.
 Other TV shows that have had spoiler videos made about them include Game of Thrones, Breaking Bad, The Walking Dead and Orange Is the New Black.
-In addition, FBE put up a video each month spoiling 50 viral videos that have circulated on YouTube and other sources during the previous month.
+FBE put up a video each month spoiling 50 viral videos that had circulated on YouTube and other sources during the previous month.